AsyncHttpClient/async-http-client/README.md

 Response r = f.get();
 ```

-Note that in this case all the content must be read fully in memory, even if you used `getResponseBodyAsStream()' method on returned `Response` object.
+Note that in this case all the content must be read fully in memory, even if you used `getResponseBodyAsStream()` method on returned `Response` object.

 You can also accomplish asynchronous (non-blocking) operation without using a Future if you want to receive and process the response in your handler: